hauptem/F5-Inline-LTM-Pool-Status-iRule/README.md

 - This is an independent, community-developed solution that utilizes F5 products but is not affiliated with F5 Inc.
 - For official F5 support and solutions, please contact F5 Inc. directly

+## License

+MIT License - see [LICENSE](LICENSE) file for details.

+## Disclaimer

+- This solution is **NOT** officially endorsed, supported, or maintained by F5 Inc.
+- F5 Networks, Inc. retains all rights to their trademarks, including but not limited to "F5", "BIG-IP", "LTM", "APM", and related marks
+- This is an independent, community-developed solution that utilizes F5 products but is not affiliated with F5 Inc.
+- For official F5 support and solutions, please contact F5 Inc. directly

 **Technical Disclaimer:**

 - This software is provided "AS IS" without warranty of any kind